-You must report the full amount of depreciation, allowed or allowable, up to the date of disposal when reporting the asset’s disposal on the Federal Form 4797, in order to compute the correct amount of gain.
+You must report the full amount of depreciation, allowed or allowable, up to the date of disposal when reporting the asset’s disposal on the Federal Form 4797 Sales of Business Property, to compute the correct amount of gain.

 To review Form 4797 and Schedule D:

 Note that any link in the information above is updated each year automatically and will take you to the most recent version of the document at the time it is accessed.